storybookjs/ember/docs/configure/theming.md

 <div class="aside">

-Similar to changing the preview’s head tag, `.storybook/manager-head.html` allows you to inject code into the manager side, which can be useful to adding styles for your theme that target Storybook’s HTML.

-WARNING: we don’t make any guarantees about the structure of Storybook’s HTML and it could change at any time.
-Consider yourself warned!
+💡 <strong>Caution:</strong> The same way as you can adjust your [preview’s head tag](../configure/story-rendering.md#adding-to-head), Storybook allows you to modify the code on the manager's side, through <code>.storybook/manager-head.html</code>.
+It can be helpful when adding theme styles that target Storybook's HTML, but it comes with a cost as Storybook's inner HTML can change at any time through the release cycle.

 </div>

 ## MDX component overrides

-If you're using MDX for docs, there's one more level of themability.
+If you're using MDX for docs, there's one more level of "themability".
 MDX allows you to completely override the components that are rendered from Markdown using a components parameter.
-This is an advanced usage that we don't officially support in Storybook, but it's a powerful mechanism if you need it.
+It's an advanced usage that we don't officially support in Storybook, but it's a powerful mechanism if you need it.

 Here's how you might insert a custom code renderer for `code` blocks on the page, in [`.storybook/preview.js`](./overview.md#configure-story-rendering):